davidkane9/creditr/TO-DO.md

 4. Formatting table four (which is too long right now)

+Check whether the blank after Equation 61 and 62 are okay?

-5. Equation (61) which has too much spacing above it right now
+DONE: 5.
+Equation (61) which has too much spacing above it right now
 -------- This is because we have a Bloomberg picture right after the equation, and LaTex cannot fit them in one page.

-6. Equation (62) which has too much spacing above it right now
+DONE: 6.
+Equation (62) which has too much spacing above it right now
 -------- This is because we have a Markit picture right after the equation, and LaTex cannot fit them in one page.

 7. Bibliography should be standardized more and Knitr should be added

 8. Everyone fills in the affiliation
+--------- Do we all have to say our affiliation? this can be done just by adding: James Bond\\Williams, which is specifically designed for affliation; to create a new line for author, we can't simply use \\

 * Delete all the images (both their inclusion and the raw image installed in the package) that do not come from our acceptable three sources: Bloomberg screenshots; Markit screen shots and the JPM powerpoint slides.
 This may require the replacement of lots of those images with JPM images, but the JPM images all seem better to me.